epctex-support/apartments-scraper/README.md

 - Scrape any address you would like to get - You can search for a specific location and scrape the results accordingly.

-- Apply any of the filters - You can apply any filter that provided by the website.
+- Apply any of the filters - You can apply any filter provided by the website.

-- Scrape property details - You can target any of the property detail link.
+- Scrape property details - You can target any of the property detail links.

 - Limit the results by page or amount of property. - If you don't want to get all the results but a specific amount you can limit it.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/apartments-scraper/issues).